kubernetes/kops/docs/high_availability.md

 ## Using Kops HA

-We can create HA cluster using kops, but only when we first create a cluster.
+We can create HA clusters using kops, but only it's important to note that you must plan for this at time of cluster creation.
 Currently it is not possible to change the etcd cluster size (i.e. we cannot change an HA cluster to be non-HA, or a non-HA cluster to be HA.)
 [Issue #1512](https://github.com/kubernetes/kops/issues/1512)

 When you first call `kops create cluster`, you specify the `--master-zones` flag listing the zones you want your masters